 Business Interruption Costs

-If your organization is reliant on technology, there are costs to be expected when a cyber incident occurs, and your network is down.
+If your organization is reliant on technology, there are costs to be expected when a cyber incident occurs and takes down your network.
 There are fixed expenses and operational costs that your company incurs daily and that count on your network.
-Profit may be lost due to the inability to execute day to day activities.
+Profit may be lost due to the inability to execute day-to-day activities.

 Bricking and Betterment Coverage

 During a cyberattack, physical equipment may be compromised, damaged or rendered useless due to malware.
 Anything from a USB drive to a laptop or a server may be damaged so badly that it can no longer function as anything other than a brick.
 Bricking coverage may replace those items.

 Betterment coverage looks to replace and improve software and security systems that were compromised and failed as a result of the cyber incident.
 To prevent future incidents, security must be made better than what was in place before the incident.

 Many cyberattacks start with reporting to Legal, IT and Human Resource departments.
 In the aftermath, cyber forensic accountants will coordinate with the finance team if there was a business income loss as a result of the cyber incident.
 They are brought in to investigate and report what sort of financial impact the incident had on the organization.
 Evaluating the business income loss can be complex.
 Having an expert resource is important.

 Oswald Cyber Liability Policies include access to a cyber incident breach coach.
 They are experienced cybersecurity legal professionals that have handled numerous incidents.
 These professionals will walk you through the process step by step once an incident has occurred.
 They will assist with coordinating other professionals necessary to respond to an incident.